Harshita-Pathania/FlutterPaginatedListView/README.md

-# Project: Two-Way Paginated List View with Riverpod and Mock API Integration
+# Two-Way Paginated List View with Riverpod and Mock API Integration

 ## Overview
 This project demonstrates a **two-way paginated list view** built using Flutter.
 The app integrates: